gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 ### General

-   The DTLS Connection ID SHALL NOT be included in the DTLS records as it is not need, the CRYPTO chunk indicates which DTLS connection the DTLS records are intended for using the DCI bits.
+   The DTLS Connection ID SHALL NOT be included in the DTLS records as it is not needed, the CRYPTO chunk indicates which DTLS connection the DTLS records are intended for using the DCI bits.
 Avoiding overhead and addition implementation requirements on DTLS implementation.